 Angela is a co-founder of Equity Solutions.
-She has spent the last 20 years working with people in poverty - in refugee camps, in addiction recovery centers, with survivors from domestic violence, in child protection, and community food security.
+She has spent the last 20 years working with people in poverty - in refugee camps, in addiction recovery centers, with survivors from domestic violence, in child protection, and in community food security.
 Because of being born with white skin, growing up middle class, and marrying into owning class privilege, she has been very intentional about learning from, and taking the lead from people who are harmed by the inequitable political and economic structures.
-As a result of this learning she co-founded and is on the Collective of The Root Social Justice Center, which is organizing for racial justice.
+As a result of this learning she co-founded and is on the Collective of The Root Social Justice Center, which organizes for racial justice.
 She also founded ACT for Social Justice, a training and consulting group dedicated to providing strategies and tools for racial and economic justice, including Cross Class Dialogue Circles and Parenting for Social Justice.
-Her curriculum, “Foundations in Social Justice” is being used by Oak Meadow homeschooling groups.
-With a MA in Social Justice in Intercultural Relations from SIT Graduate Institute and a BA in Social Work and Spanish from Bethel University, Angela brings knowledge and lived experience, as well as humility that comes from knowing she has so much more to learn.
+Her curriculum, “Foundations in Social Justice,” is being used by Oak Meadow homeschooling groups.
+With a MA in Social Justice in Intercultural Relations from SIT Graduate Institute and a BA in social work and Spanish from Bethel University, Angela brings knowledge and lived experience, as well as humility that comes from knowing she has so much more to learn.